Data center operators missing out on energy savings - Supermicro report

 The report notes that data center operators that use multinode servers and operating at higher power densities could drastically improve energy requirements and decrease costs as well.

 Data center operators are also taking less notice of recycling initiatives for decommissioned hardware.

 The majority, 35% of businesses, planned to refresh server hardware every 2-3 years in 2018, while the majority in 2019 shifted to 40% planning to refresh server hardware every 4-5 years instead.

 The number of businesses partnering with a certified recycling company dropped by 14% from 2018 to 2019, and the number of companies reporting recycling the hardware themselves dropped by 5%.

-Furthermore, about 10% of the largest enterprises with the most data centre hardware are still essentially throwing away decommissioned equipment.
+Furthermore, about 10% of the largest enterprises with the most data center hardware are still essentially throwing away decommissioned equipment.
 Nine percent of these largest enterprises reported disposing of the hardware without relying on any kind of recycling.

 The report suggests that optimised hardware refresh cycles would reduce e-waste by over 80% and achieve 15% better performance while lowering acquisition costs by 44% – potentially reducing annual capital savings by $900,000 and resulting e-waste by 12 tons.

 High-efficiency, high-density servers can reduce the amount of power required and the physical space needed.
-In addition, systems designed to support free-air cooling, which doesn’t require computer room air conditioner (CRAC) equipment for cooling, can also reduce data centre energy requirements.
+In addition, systems designed to support free-air cooling, which doesn't require computer room air conditioner (CRAC) equipment for cooling, can also reduce data center energy requirements.